lmwright6/lmwright6.github.io/README.md

 # kilowattHR
-Decrease your carbon emissions and a few easy actions!
+Decrease your carbon emissions in a few easy actions!